citation-js/citation-js/CONTRIBUTING.md

     npm test

+If you want to test single packages, run

+    npm test -- --scope '@citation-js/plugin-...'

+If you want to run single test cases, run

+    npm test -- --scope '@citation-js/plugin-...' -- --grep 'pattern'

 `@citation-js/cli` depends on all the plugins, and the plugins all depend on `@citation-js/core`.
 To test changes in `@citation-js` dependencies on different packages, run

     npm run babel